mxstack/mxmake/docs/source/getting-started.md

 The settings section is where customization is happening.
 Domains can provide configurable settings.
 Setting names must be unique among all domains.
-Thus they are often prefixed.
+Thus they are usually prefixed.

 Each setting provides a description and an optional default value.

 For details read the chapter [on topics and it's domains](topics-and-domains).

+Do not add custom settings to settings section.
+They will be lost on next `mxmake init` respective `mxmake update` run.

 ## How to use on the Windows operating system